Individual with whom I worked with: Mick Smirthwaite

 I felt positive today.
 I am embracing the new challenges that this placement opportunity presents.
 I am trying to be confident in my ability to perform massage techniques.
 I have been practising my palpation skills on my son and have performed more STM whilst supporting the swimming and water polo teams.

 It is difficult to plan a specific action because I do know how the history of all of Mick’s clients and all of the cases are different.
 My intention was to be confident in my ability to perform massage, regardless of how different the techniques that I use are from those that Mick uses.
 He is a very experienced masseur and sports therapist.
 I can learn new techniques and that is what I am looking forward to especially when I am invited to participate.
-I also intended to ask questions about those techniques and what he would do differently to save his hands and to use the client’s own energy.
-Massage can be very physical.
+I also intended to ask questions about how Mick would apply those techniques to protect his hands, using the client’s own energy as much as possible.
+Massage can be very physical and it is important for therapists to protect themselves by adopting a good posture and ensuring that the massage table is at the appropriate height to facilitate this.

 After my placement: